Abhijeet399/Random/Predictive Modeling of Healthcare Demand Using Phy.md

 5. Recommendation
 The current choice (p = 0.05) appears well-calibrated for your architecture and data size.
 For future extensions with larger or more complex datasets, a dropout grid search (e.g., p ∈ [0.05, 0.3]) or adaptive dropout methods (e.g., concrete dropout) could further optimize performance without sacrificing uncertainty modeling.

+4. Power Model

+The Power Model was also evaluated using the form:

+with the fitted parameters:

+Performance metrics for the Power Model on the test set are as follows:
+-Mean Squared Error (MSE): 214.33
+-Coefficient of Determination (𝑅^2): 0.533

+While the Power Model captures certain non-linear characteristics between risk score (RS) and interarrival time (IAT), its performance, indicated by a relatively high MSE and moderate 𝑅2, is inferior to both polynomial regression and neural network approaches.
+This suggests limited suitability for precise healthcare demand forecasting in this context.

 </div>
 ---